Business Integration Solutions documentation

 Name Description Mandatory

-Configuration check codeunit A codeunit which runs the activity specific tests, activated via the 'Check Configuration' function.
+Configuration check codeunit A codeunit that runs the activity-specific tests, activated via the Check Configuration function.
 No

-2. Develop a new page based on the setup table
+2. Develop a new page based on the setup table.

 3. Develop a handler codeunit.